Tell us about a project you worked on you are especially proud of and why. What was your role?

 What other musicians or music production professionals inspire you?

 Oh there are so many greats, but off the top of my head: The Beatles and George Martin, Frank Zappa for both music and production.
-Yes, Pink Floyd, Johnny Cash, Roger Miller, 10cc, Rush, CCR, The Police.
-Various Classical and Jazz...etc..
+Al Schmitt, Yes, Pink Floyd,10cc, Rush, Various Classical and Jazz artists and albums etc..

 Describe the most common type of work you do for your clients.

-For my clients I mainly do drum tracks or I mix their songs for them.
-Sometimes I get asked to play live to too.
-Love that also.
+For my clients I mainly do drum tracks, record and or mix their songs for them.
+Sometimes I get asked to play live too which I love.